 When you think of all the things that can distract a driver, the most notable thing that most people think about is their cell phone.
 It’s highly likely that if you’re a distracted driver, the source of your divided attention is your smartphone.

 With all the inherent features of a phone such as calls and texting, added to the non-stop notifications from email and social media, it’s easy to see why having the phone in the car can lead to a driver pulling their attention from the road.

-With that kind of increase in cellphone use while driving, it’s no surprise that such a thing as “inattention blindness” occurs in drivers, causing to be cognitively distracted and unable to react appropriately to things they see on the roadway ahead of them.
+With that kind of increase in potential cellphone use while driving, it’s no surprise that such a thing as “inattention blindness” occurs in drivers, causing them to be cognitively distracted and unable to react appropriately to things they see on the roadway ahead of them.

 We all know that if our phone pings, or makes a noise of any kind, we are compelled to pick it up.
 We do it subconsciously, and it’s the equivalent of a 21st century Pavlovian response.